ashok020/recipe-heaven-backend/README.md

-# Recipe Haven Web App Backend
+# Recipe Heaven Web App Backend

-This is the backend implementation of the Recipe Haven web application.
+This is the backend implementation of the Recipe Heaven web application.
 It provides APIs for user authentication, user registration, fetching recipe data, saving user-created recipes, and generating recipes using Chat GPT.

 #### Created for Ecowiser FSD Task.